 Charleston Harbor has been a key economic driver for more than 300 years.
-With the deepest water in the region today, Charleston offers a maintained harbor of -45 feet (13.7 meters) of depth at mean low tide throughout the main shipping channel and -47 feet (14.3 m) in the entrance channel.
-A five to six foot tidal lift provides even deeper access for several hours during the day.
+With the deepest water in its competitive region today, Charleston offers a maintained harbor of -45 feet (13.7 meters) of depth at mean low tide throughout the main shipping channel and -47 feet (14.3 m) in the entrance channel.
+A five to six foot tidal lift provides even deeper access for several hours during the day, enabling Charleston to serve 16 post-Panamax vessel calls each week.